Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Terri from NV

 Save all those extra condiments from fast-food meals.
 (My local McDonald's drive-thru always gives me a handful of ketchup when I ask for ketchup for one, so they really add up.)
 Then, use them for picnics in the summer.
-It makes the basket lighter, and there is no chance of hot weather spoiling the condiments!

 Save those packs of mayo, mustard, ketchup, relish, lemon juice, honey, etc. Put them in a bowl in the frig.
 When you need some for your lunch bag there you are.
 No mess or fuss.